Prosecco wine: top picks for 2025

 The majority of high quality types of Prosecco fall into the Brut or Extra Dry category, offering the ideal balance of fruitiness and acidity.

-On the other hand, rose Prosecco was officially approved in 2020.
-It combines Glera with 10-15% Pinot Noir, lending a pink hue and flavors of red berries, rose petals, and citrus.
+On the other hand, rosé Prosecco was officially approved in 2020.
+It combines Glera with 10-15% Pinot Noir, lending a pink hue and flavors of red berries, rose petals and citrus.
 By regulation, it must be labeled Millesimato (vintage dated) and aged at least 60 days on lees.
 Like its white counterpart, pink Prosecco is typically produced in Brut or Extra Dry styles.

-Is there such a thing as non alcoholic Prosecco?
+Is there such a thing as non-alcoholic Prosecco?

 1. The wine undergoes traditional fermentation from Glera grapes.